Asset Listing

 Community Costs

-• The community incurs a one-time potential cost of YYY due to the abuse by a bad actor.
+• The community incurs a one-time potential cost of YY due to the abuse by a bad actor.

 Condition